© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Horeb Brickworks is a scheduled monument protected by Cadw under reference CM281.
 View the official record →

-Horeb Brickworks is a post-medieval and modern industrial site in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference CM281.
+Horeb Brickworks is a post-medieval and modern industrial kiln site located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under the reference CM281.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM281.

 Horeb Brickworks dates from the post medieval/modern period, and is classified as a kiln.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Horeb Brickworks is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM281.